 Jacko’s Wacko Grape-Throwing On Captain EO Set

 A few years ago, I wrote a book of humorous essays revolving around Star Wars fan culture entitled Star Wars Ruined My Life.
-I came this close to getting the thing into book stores, but then every interested publisher suddenly realized I wasn’t some super famous jack-off from the movies, TV, or the Internet.
-They then basically all told me to go “build an audience” and come back when I was a profitable commodity.
+I came really close to getting the thing into book stores, but every interested publisher was upset I wasn’t already some famous dingus from the movies, TV, or the Internet.
+They all told me to go “build an audience” and come back when I was a profitable commodity.
 Instead, I bought a gun and tried to shoot the President.

 No, I’m kidding.
 I tried to “build an audience” by not leaving my house and eating ice cream all day, but that didn’t work.
 Fast forward to 6/25/09.
 Michael Jackson dies, and I remember that one chapter in Star Wars Ruined My Life extensively covered Jacko’s 3-D EPCOT attraction Captain EO (1986).
 You all remember that one.
 It had singing, dancing, puppets, and Anjelica Huston.
 On the whole, far more entertaining than that crap inside the giant golf ball OR Ellen’s Energy Adventure.